 Sexual Abuse Lawyers in North Carolina

-Providing Compassionate Victim Advocacy since 1997
+Providing Compassionate Victim Advocacy Since 1997

 Sexual abuse and assault are never acceptable.
 At Lanier Law Group, P.A., we are proud to represent victims of sexual abuse in civil proceedings.
 Separate from any criminal action against an abuser, civil proceedings allow victims to seek financial compensation from the perpetrator for the damages they have suffered.

 Our North Carolina sexual abuse attorneys understand that no amount of financial recovery can ever undo the immense suffering you have endured.
-However, by taking action against the abuser, you can potentially obtain fair compensation for any medical bills you incurred as a result of the abuse/attack, as well as for pain, suffering, and emotional trauma.
+However, by taking action against the abuser, you can potentially obtain fair compensation for any medical bills you incurred as a result of the abuse/attack, as well as for pain and suffering and emotional trauma.
 Perhaps most importantly, a civil sexual abuse claim can provide you with a much-needed sense of justice and help prevent similar acts from occurring in the future.

-If you or someone you love was the victim of sexual abuse, reach out to Lanier Law Group.
+If you or someone you love was the victim of sexual abuse, reach out to Lanier Law Group, P.A.
 We offer free, confidential consultations during which we can discuss your legal rights and options.
 Our attorneys and staff understand what you have been through, as well as the challenges you still face.
 We are here to provide compassionate, personalized, and attentive legal services every step of the way.
 During legal proceedings, we will remain your staunch and aggressive advocate from start to finish.